• Skip to primary navigation

 📖 Recipe

-Baked Figs Appetizer with Goat Cheese
+Stuffed Figs with Goat Cheese

 Baked stuffed figs with goat cheese on a white plate and a spoon on the side.